 In January 2017, the FASB issued ASU No. 2017-01 "Business Combinations (Topic 805) - Clarifying the Definition of a Business" (ASU 2017-01).
 ASU 2017-01 clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
 The amendments in this update provide a screen to determine when an integrated set of assets and activities (collectively referred to as a "set"), is not a business.
 The screen requires that when substantially all of the fair value of the gross assets acquired (or disposed of) is concentrated in a single identifiable asset or a group of similar identifiable assets, the set is not a business.
 This screen reduces the number of transactions that need to be further evaluated.
 ASU 2017-01 is effective for annual periods beginning after December 15, 2017, including interim periods within those periods.
 The amendments in this update should be applied prospectively on or after the effective date.
-Early application of the amendments in this update is allowed as follows: 1) for transactions for which the acquisition date occurs before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance; 2) for transactions in which a subsidiary is deconsolidated or a group of assets is derecognized that occur before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance.
-The Company plans to early adopt this new standard as of January 1, 2017 and expects that ASU 2017-01 will result in fewer Company transactions meeting the definition of a business.
+Early application of the amendments in this update is allowed as follows: 1) for transactions for which the acquisition date occurs before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance; 2) for transactions in which a subsidiary is deconsolidated or a group of assets is derecognized that occur before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or made available for issuance; 2) for transactions in which a subsidiary is deconsolidated or a group of assets is derecognized that occur before the issuance date or effective date of the amendments, only when the transaction has not been reported in financial statements that have been issued or issuance.
+The Company plans to early adopt this new standard as of January 1, 2017 and expects tha